Sophie Marceau

 Marceau has appeared on more than 300 magazine covers worldwide and been the face of numerous luxury brands.
-She was made Officer (Officier) in the Ordre des Arts et des Lettres by the Minister of Culture of France in 2003 and in 2015, it was revealed that she had refused the Legion of Honour (Ordre national de la Légion d'honneur).
+She was made Officer (Officier) in the Ordre des Arts et des Lettres by the Minister of Culture of France in 2003, and in 2015 it was revealed that she had refused the Legion of Honour (Ordre national de la Légion d'honneur).

 Early life

-She was born 17 November 1966 in Paris, the second child of Simone (née Morisset), a shop assistant (d.
-2016), and Benoît Maupu, a truck driver.
+She was born 17 November 1966 in Paris, the second child of Simone (née Morisset), who was a shop assistant, and Benoît Maupu, a truck driver.
 Her parents divorced when she was nine years old.

 Film career

 In February 1980, Marceau and her mother came across a model agency looking for teenagers.
 Marceau had photos taken at the agency, but did not think anything would come of it.
 At the same time, Françoise Menidrey, the casting director for Claude Pinoteau's La Boum (1980), asked modeling agencies to recommend a new teenager for the project.
-After viewing the rushes, Alain Poiré, the director of the Gaumont Film Company, signed Marceau to a long-term contract.
+After viewing the rushes, Alain Poiré, the director of the Gaumont, signed Marceau to a long-term contract.
 La Boum was a hit film, with 4,378,500 tickets sold in France.
 In 1981, Marceau made her singing debut with French singer François Valéry on record "Dream in Blue", written by Pierre Delanoë.
 She rejected the main role in a soon-to-be controversial film, Beau-père, in which she would have played as a teenage girl who seduces her step-father for a sexual relationship.
 The role was eventually played by Ariel Besse.
 In 1982, at age 16, Marceau bought back her contract with Gaumont for one million French francs.
 She borrowed most of the money.

 After starring in the sequel film La Boum 2 (1982), Marceau focused on more dramatic roles, including the historical drama Fort Saganne in 1984 with Gérard Depardieu and Catherine Deneuve, Joyeuses Pâques (Happy Easter) in 1984, L'amour braque and Police in 1985, and Descente aux enfers (Descent into Hell) in 1986.
 In 1988, she starred in L'Étudiante (The Student) and the historical adventure film Chouans!.
 That year, Marceau was named Best Romantic Actress at the International Festival of Romantic Movies for her role in Chouans!

-In 1989, Marceau starred in My Nights Are More Beautiful Than Your Days, which was directed by her long-time boyfriend Andrzej Zulawski.
+In 1989, Marceau starred in My Nights Are More Beautiful Than Your Days, which was directed by her long-time partner Andrzej Zulawski.
 In 1990, she starred in Pacific Palisades and La note bleue, her third film directed by her companion.
 In 1991, she ventured into the theater in Eurydice, which earned Marceau the Moliere Award for Best Female Newcomer.
 Throughout the 1990s, Marceau began making less-dramatic films, such as the comedy Fanfan in 1993 and Revenge of the Musketeers (La fille de d'Artagnan) in 1994—both popular in Europe and abroad.
 That year, she returned to the theatre as Eliza Doolittle in Pygmalion.